GothenburgBitFactory/taskwarrior/docs/contrib/branching.md

 ## Git Branching

 Git allows arbitrary and low-cost branching, which means that any branching model can be used.
-A new Git repository has one branch, the default branch, named `master`, but even this is not required.
+A new Git repository has one branch, the default branch, named `stable`, but even this is not required.

 [![master](master.png)](master.png)